Suggested links

 Some with porn addiction describe it as similar to a car needing a “jump.”

-This means that healthy sexual activity is not stimulating enough to initiate a sexual encounter without a quick viewing of something porn related to help them started.
+This means that healthy sexual activity is not stimulating enough to initiate a sexual encounter without a quick viewing of something porn related to help them start.

 8. Setting Unrealistic Expectations For Sexual Experiences